 Do have an idea of what you want/need.

 It’s our job to make it happen but we can’t do that if you aren’t clear on what you actually need or want from us.
-Try to be as specific as possible as and when inquiring about services or giving instructions on your project because we can only create based on the information you give us.
+Try to be as specific as possible when inquiring about services or giving instructions on your project because we can only create based on the information you give us.

 Do make sure we offer what you want/need.